Supelir1/TextAnalytics/README.md

 ### Structure
 * topic_classification.ipynb
   * The final pipeline for classification and summarization
+* classification
+  * Different approaches for the classification
 * data_exploration
   * All files used to find out different properties of the data
 * diagrams